FINAL FILING DATE: Open Until Filled. Frist cut-off is October 9, 2018.

 Experience and Training

-A Bachelor’s degree from an accredited college or university in engineering or a related field by date of appointment.
+A Bachelor’s degree from an accredited college or university in engineering or a related field.

 License or Certificate